krishyadav-lab/Practical-1---DAIOT/README.md

 prints them to the terminal.
 This allows the Raspberry Pi to monitor the status of the LED on the Arduino.

-S
-No.
-Arduino Raspberry Pi

-#
+1 arduino:-
 In the year 2005, the classrooms of the Interactive Design Institute in
 Ivrea, Italy, first introduced the
 Arduino board.
+1. rasberry:-
 In the year 2012, Eben Upton first introduced the Raspberry Pi device in
 February.
+2. arduino

-# Control unit of the Arduino is from
-the Atmega family.
+ Control unit of the Arduino is from the Atmega family.
+2. rasberry
 The control unit of Raspberry Pi is from the
 ARM family.
+3 .arduino
+ Arduino is based on a microcontroller.
+3.rasberry

-# Arduino is based on a microcontroller.
-While Raspberry Pi is based on a
+While Raspberry Pi is based on a microprocessor.

-microprocessor.

-#
+4.arduino
 It is designed to control the electrical components connected to the circuit board in a system.
+4. rasberry
 While Raspberry Pi computes data and produces valuable outputs, and controls components in a system based on the outcome of its computation.
+5.arduino

-# Arduino boards have a simple
+ Arduino boards have a simple
 hardware and software structure.
+5.rasberry
 While Raspberry Pi boards have a complex architecture of hardware and software.

-Lab Manual IOT &amp; DA

-# Page
+6. arduino

-# CPU architecture: 8 bit.
+CPU architecture: 8 bit.
+6 rasberry
  CPU architecture: 64 bit.

+7.arduino
-# It uses very little RAM, 2 kB.
+It uses very little RAM, 2 kB.
+7.rasberry
 While Raspberry Pi requires more RAM, 1

-GB.
+8.arduino
-# It clocks a processing speed of 16
+ It clocks a processing speed of 16
 MHz.
+8. rasberry
 While Raspberry Pi clocks a processing speed of 1.4 GHz.

+9 arduino
-# It is cheaper in cost.
+It is cheaper in cost.
+9.rasberry
 While Raspberry Pi is expensive.
+10. arduino
-#.
-It has a higher I/O current drive
+ It has a higher I/O current drive strength.
-strength.
+10 . rasberry
 While Raspberry Pi has a lower I/O current drive strength.
+11 arduino

-# It consumes about 200 MW of power.
+It consumes about 200 MW of power.
+11 rasberry
 While it consumes about 700 MW of power.
+12. arduino
-# Its logic level is 5V.
+ Its logic level is 5V.
+ 12. rasberry
  Its logic level is 3V.
+ 13 arduino
+ It does not have internet support
+ 13. rasberry
-# It does not have internet support.
-It has inbuilt Ethernet port and WiFi
+ It has inbuilt Ethernet port and WiFi support.

-support.

-#.
+14.arduino
 It has higher current drive strength.
+14.rasberry
 It has lower current drive strength.

-#
+15 arduino
 Some of the applications of Arduino are traffic light countdown timer ,
 Weighing machines , etc.
+15 rasberry
 Some of the applications of Raspberry Pi are
 Stop motion cameras , Robot Controllers ,
 Game Servers.
+16 arduino

-# Operating systems are required in
+ Operating systems are required in
 Arduino.
+16 rasberry
 Operating System is required in Raspberry
 Pi.